Terrier and dachshund care

-Like Terriers, a Dachshund’s temperament means they like to play and have fun.
-A good game to play with a Terrier or Dachshund is ‘hunt the toy’, ideally using a treat-filled toy hidden somewhere in the garden where they have to dig for their prize, such as in a doggie ‘ball pit’.
+Like terrier breeds, a dachshund’s temperament means they like to play and have fun.
+A good game to play with a terrier or dachshund is ‘hunt the toy’, ideally using a treat-filled toy hidden somewhere in the garden where they have to dig for their prize, such as in a doggie ‘ball pit’.
 A dedicated digging area just for your dog, which is out of bounds for children, will give them somewhere to satisfy their urge to dig – hopefully away from your flower beds!

 Terriers often enjoy destroying squeaky and soft toys, so make sure that there are no dangerous detachable pieces or other choking or swallowing hazards in them first.
 Check squeaky toys regularly to ensure the ‘squeak’ is in no danger of being removed and mistakenly eaten as a tasty treat!